Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you’re a fan of the Disney Channel’s Original Movie “Halloweentown”, you might recognize St. Helens in Oregon.
 A small town just 30 miles north of Portland, St. Helens was completely transformed into a mega-Halloween town for scenes in the 1998 film, while “Twilight” fans can also check out Bella’s house.
 Visit on Halloween to enjoy haunted houses and a costume parade at the Spirit of Halloweentown Festival in addition to a giant pumpkin lighting ceremony, monster fun run and haunted hearse and car show.

-Quite possibly the most famous small town in the United States for Halloween, Salem is most-known for its witch trials back in 1692.
+Quite possibly the most famous small town in the United States for Halloween, Salem is most known for its witch trials back in 1692.
 Its witchy ties bring in visitors from around the world hundreds of years later, as these historic events have made this city synonymous with Halloween.
+There is a lot to see and do in this charming town.
 You can sign up for a walking tour of the city, or immerse yourself in the Halloween spirit by attending the Festival of the Dead to experience psychic readings, talks with the dead and paranormal experts.
-You’ll also find plenty of haunted houses, costume parties, fireworks and parades in Salem to keep you busy in October.
+You’ll also find plenty of haunted houses, costume parties, fireworks, and parades in Salem to keep you busy in October.

 Estes Park is a quiet mountainside village, known as being home to the historic Stanley Hotel.
 This famed hotel is reportedly a haunted property, which Stephen King used as an inspiration for his novel “The Shining”.
 In October you’ll find plenty of Halloween-focused events that cater to visitors of all ages.
 Attend the “Shining Ball” to see theater characters, a costume contest and late-night dancing as well as a murder mystery dinner, while Halloween night brings everyone out to visit Main Street for trick-or-treating fun.
 Attend the family-friendly Autumn Gold festival for live bands, bratwursts and beer, or head to Pumpkins & Pilsner festival to enjoy face painting, bounce houses and pony rides along with seasonal, local craft beers.